Marilou Diaz-Abaya: Death

 Diaz-Abaya was diagnosed with breast cancer, which caused her death on October 8, 2012.
-She was buried at Loyola Memorial Park in Parañaque.
+She was buried at Loyola Memorial Park in Marikina until October 2023, when her remains were exhumed and then, transferred to the Libingan ng mga Bayani in Taguig.

 Awards

 Diaz is the 2001 Laureate of the Fukuoka Prize for Culture and the Arts in Japan.
 She has won numerous directing awards from award-giving bodies such as the Metro Manila Film Festival, the Urian Awards, the Film Academy of the Philippines, the Famas Awards, the Star Awards, the Catholic Mass Media Awards the British Film Institute Award, the International Federation of Film Critics Award (FIPRESCI), and the Network of Pan Asian Cinema Award (NETPAC).

-On June 10, 2022, Malacanang Palace, upon joint recommendation of the National Commission for Culture and the Arts (NCCA) and the Cultural Center of the Philippines (CCP), officially announced Marilou Diaz-Abaya as National Artist for Film and Broadcast Art together with Nora Aunor and Ricky Lee, by virtue of Proclamation no. 1390.
+On June 10, 2022, Malacañang Palace, upon the joint recommendation of the National Commission for Culture and the Arts (NCCA) and the Cultural Center of the Philippines (CCP), officially announced Marilou Diaz-Abaya as National Artist for Film and Broadcast Art together with Nora Aunor and Ricky Lee, by virtue of Proclamation no. 1390 granted by then President Rodrigo Roa Duterte.